kingebere/fiber/README.md

 ## Submission

 You probably got this code as a ZIP file that you unzipped.
 You should upload this to a new private GitHub repository and start working on it there.
-Once you're done with the challenge, invite the `fiberai` account as a collaborator on your repository and ping the Fiber team to let us know you're done.
+Once you're done with the challenge, invite the `Postman` account as a collaborator on your repository and ping the Postman team to let us know you're done.
 We'll then start reviewing your work!

 ## Questions?